-- Poor sidewalk quality reduces neighbourhood participation among older adults, especially those with chronic health conditions.
-Sidewalks and curbs are common barriers to neighbourhood participation. - Falls, and the fear of falling is a risk factor for loneliness and social isolation, making safe sidewalks are essential for reducing loneliness and social isolation. - The City of Vancouver Seniors' Advisory Committee underscores the importance of walkable neighbourhoods with well-maintained sidewalks to combat social isolation among older adults.
+- Poor sidewalk quality reduces neighborhood participation among older adults, especially those with chronic health conditions.
+Sidewalks and curbs are common barriers to neighborhood participation.5, 6, 7, 26 - Falls, and the fear of falling is a risk factor for loneliness and social isolation, making safe sidewalks are essential for reducing loneliness and social isolation.
+8, 27 - The City of Vancouver Seniors' Advisory Committee underscores the importance of walkable neighborhoods with well-maintained sidewalks to combat social isolation among older adults.